-But that will not be the end of our work.
+But no matter what happens next year, that will not be the end of our work.
 The Fed's overarching job is to foster a long and durable expansion that delivers both full employment and price stability.
 We need to calibrate policy to get back on that path.
-That means confronting the economic headwinds immediately in front of us.
-But it also means laying the groundwork for the economy we want in the future.
+We need to manage the economic headwinds immediately in front of us.
+But we also need to lay the groundwork for the economy we want in the future.
 A truly smooth transition does both.